top of page

 The same goes for shops where you can hardly see into the tank because the glass has not been cleaned for so long.
 Algae dose not always mean the water or stock is bad and all shops and reef systems get algae, but again a poorly presented shop usually means they cant be bothered to do all the maintenance they should be doing.

 The most important tip we can give you is always do research on a species before buying it.
 Dont just rely on one shops opinion. it is often the case in the marine hobby that there is no definitive answer to a question, its often opinion and personal experience.
-Try to find the most answers and go for the average, if lots of people tell you a fish will nip at your corals and one shop says no it should be fine i would go with the majority to be safe.
+Try to find the most consistent answers and go for the average, if lots of people tell you a fish will nip at your corals and one shop says no it should be fine i would go with the majority to be safe.

 so wherever you choose to buy your marine products make sure its a professional one, it could save you allot of time and money by simply starting out with a good shop.